Navigation » List of Schools » Prince George Community College » Economics » Econ 1030 – Principles of Microeconomics » Summer 2021 » Test 2

 C A price floor set below the equilibrium price in a particular market will cause a shortage.

-D A price ceiling set below the equilibrium price in a particular market will cause a shortage.
+D A price floor set above the equilibrium price, in a particular market, will have no effect on that market.

 Question #25